Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Plane-wave formalism

 \begin{widetext}

 \end{widetext}

-Then we can proceed as follows: evaluate product of two Wigner D-functions; take summation over $M_i M_f M_t M'_t$ by using first equality in eq.~(A.91) of~\cite{Balashov2000}; take summation over $\mu \mu'$ using unitarity of the Clebsch-Gordan coefficients; sum over $m_s$ using eq.~(A.90) of~\cite{Balashov2000}.
-Finally we obtain:
+We can further proceed as follows: evaluate the product of two Wigner $D$-functions; sum over $M_i M_f M_t M'_t$ by using the first equality given in~(A.91) of~\cite{Balashov2000}; sum over $\mu \mu'$ using the unitarity of the Clebsch-Gordan coefficients; and sum over $m_s$ using Eq.~(A.90) of~\cite{Balashov2000}.
+After these steps, we finally obtain

 \begin{widetext}

 \end{widetext}